micropython/micropython/docs/samd/quickref.rst

 Notes:

-At Adadruit Feather and ItsyBity boards, Pin D5 is conncted to an external gate output and can therefore only be used as input.
+At Adafruit Feather and ItsyBity boards, Pin D5 is connected to an external gate output and can therefore only be used as input.

 |